 I finally concluded that it is too idealistic.
 But so what?
 I can’t think of one person in the Bible who didn’t pray something bold.

-There’s Daniel who prayed God would guard him from a den of hungry lions, or King Hezekiah who pleaded with God to add more years to his life, though his death was close and imminent.
+There’s Daniel who prayed God would guard him from a den of hungry lions, or King Hezekiah who pleaded with God to add more years to his life, though his death was imminent.
 Neither person accepted their fate, even when it seemed sealed and final.
 Instead, they prayed anyway, and dared to hope that God would hear them.

 My prayers for friendship and to be someone who could cause long-lasting change may seem foolish.
 But I’ve learned that, however idealistic my hopes and prayers are for a just and good future, as a Christian I cannot be completely broken, because heaven is a place where idealism is the standard, not the exception.